Funnel MPC for nonlinear systems with relative degree one: Problem formulation and structural assumptions

 When solving the problem of tracking a reference signal $y_{\rf}$, the \textit{stage cost}

 with $\l_u>0$ is usually used.
-While the term $\Norm{h(x)-y_{\rf}(t)}^2$ penalizes the distance of the output $y=h(x)$ to the reference signal $y_{\rf}$, the term $\Norm{u}^2$ penalizes the control effort.
-The parameter~$\l_u$ allows to adjust a suitable trade off between tracking performance and required control effort.
+While the term $\Norm{h(x)-y_{\rf}(t)}^2$ penalises the distance of the output $y=h(x)$ to the reference signal $y_{\rf}$, the term $\Norm{u}^2$ penalises the control effort.
+The parameter~$\l_u$ allows to adjust a suitable trade-off between tracking performance and required control effort.
 Of course, if a reference input signal~$u_{\rf}$ is known, the second summand may be replaced by $\| u - u_{\rf}(t) \|^2$.
 To guarantee that the tracking error $e$ evolves within the prescribed funnel one adds the additional constraint

 to the optimization problem, cp.~\cite{berger2019learningbased}.
 To ensure a bounded control signal, one additionally adds the constraint $\Norm{u(t)} \leq M$ for a predefined constant $M>0$.\\